80% in Every Community National Achievement Awards

-The 80% by 2018 National Achievement Awards is a program designed to recognize individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to regularly screen 80% of adults 50 and over by 2018.
-More than 1,500 organizations – including medical professional societies, academic centers, survivor groups, government agencies, cancer coalitions, cancer centers, payers, and many others – have signed a pledge to make this goal a priority.
-This program seeks to highlight the work of 80% by 2018 partners and other leaders and organizations who are advancing this important goal.
+The 80% in Every Community National Achievement Awards is a program designed to recognize individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to reach colorectal screening rates of 80% and higher in communities across the nation.
+More than 1,800 organizations – including medical professional societies, academic centers, survivor groups, government agencies, cancer coalitions, cancer centers, payers, and many others – have signed a pledge to make this goal a priority.
+This program seeks to highlight the work of 80% partners and other leaders and organizations who are advancing this important goal.

-Colorectal cancer is the second most common cause of death from cancer in men and women in the United States and a cause of considerable suffering among more than 135,000 adults diagnosed with colorectal cancer each year.
+Colorectal cancer is the second most common cause of death from cancer in men and women in the United States and a cause of considerable suffering among more than 150,000 adults diagnosed with colorectal cancer each year.
 The good news is that when adults get screened for colorectal cancer, it can be detected early at a stage when treatment is most likely to be successful, and in some cases, it can be prevented through the detection and removal of precancerous polyps.
-About 1 in 3 adults between 50 and 75 years old – about 23 million people – are not getting screened as recommended.
+About 1 in 3 adults ages 50 and older are not getting screened as recommended.

-80% by 2018 is a National Colorectal Cancer Roundtable initiative in which more than 1,500 organizations have committed to substantially reduce colorectal cancer through screening – making our collective achievements the next big public health success story.
+80% in Every Community is a National Colorectal Cancer Roundtable initiative in which more than 1,800 organizations have committed to substantially reduce colorectal cancer through screening – making our collective achievements the next big public health success story.
 Learn more about how to pledge your support to the 80% goal if you haven’t already.

 - Grand Prize: $3,000 charitable donation on behalf of the honoree (if the honoree is a non-profit, they can receive the donation directly) and certificate of recognition